PacktPublishing/An-Atypical-ASP.NET-Core-6-Design-Patterns-Guide/README.md

 We assumed that most-developers would know about UML, so we decided not to add pages about it.

 The author used [diagrams.net (draw.io)](https://draw.io) to draw the diagrams (which is free and open-source).
-You can even load their editor in Visual Studio Code using the [Draw.io Integration](https://net5.link/w32e) extension.

 The following two articles should help you get started if you don't know UML: